-NATIONAL MĀORI HOUSING CONFERENCE
+ABOUT THE NATIONAL MĀORI HOUSING CONFERENCE

-THE 2025 NATIONAL MĀORI HOUSING CONFERENCE RETURNS TO ITS ORIGINS IN WAITANGI
+NATIONAL MĀORI HOUSING CONFERENCE 2025 WAITANGI

-Monday 20th to Thursday 23rd October
+Monday 20th to Wednesday 22nd October 2025

-NATIONAL MĀORI HOUSING CONFERENCE ARCHIVES
+CONFERENCE ARCHIVES

 • 2023 Conference Hosted by Te Arawa